srimani-ravikumar/mini-projects/SecureAuthPlaygroud/readme.md

 Passwords are like **keys to your digital life**.
 This project demonstrates how to keep them safe.
 I built a system that stores passwords in **secure “digital safes”** using industry-standard algorithms like **Bcrypt** and **Argon2**.
 I also created a simple **toy hasher** to show why weak hashing methods fail.
 Even if someone steals the database, properly hashed passwords remain practically impossible to crack.

-This is a **C# console app** that lets you register users, login, and see firsthand how secure password handling works — plus it comes with **automated xUnit tests** to cover edge cases.
+This is a **C# console app** that lets you register users, login, and see firsthand how secure password handling works, plus it comes with **automated xUnit tests** to cover edge cases.

 ---